 Independent Study Hours: 104

 Lecture Hours: 40

 Methods of Teaching / Learning

-The learning and teaching strategy is designed to: deepen understanding of loudspeaker and microphone design following on from HE4 introduction in TON1017.
+The learning and teaching strategy is designed to: deepen understanding of loudspeaker and microphone design following on from HE4 introduction in Level 4 Recording Techniques.

 The learning and teaching methods include:

-• A two hour lecture (loudspeakers) and a one hour lecture (microphones) each week
+- A two hour lecture each non-practicals week

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.